Burnup Measurement using Bent Crystal Diffraction Spectrometers for Pebble Bed Reactors: Conclusion

 Reactor developers interested in using BCD spectrometers would benefit from performing a systemic design parameter study constrained by footprint and crystal costs.
 Large crystal dimensions were used to maximize performance capabilities.
 However, this requires stacking many crystals in practice, which could be expensive depending on the manufacturing requirements.
 Smaller crystal configurations remain feasible, though with reduced count rates.
 Future work should also investigate non-equilibrium operating conditions, requiring regression models to incorporate additional parameters such as recent reactor power history or pebble circulation rate.
+This is especially important for properties that correlate with short-term fission history.
 Finally, detailed shielding simulations are needed to verify that the collimator and detector slit effectively suppress unwanted gamma rays, particularly for detectors operated in current mode.